 What if we would change our perspective and focus on food habits first?
 Analysing our food habits before we developed an illness?
 We could start by changing just ONE thing in our day to day lives.
 This ONE thing then sparks a domino effect that will ultimately topple the biggest obstacles in our life.

-When Sir Dave Brailsford became head of British Cycling in 2002, the team had almost no record of success: British cycling had only won a single gold medal in its 76-year history.
-That quickly changed under Sir Dave’s leadership.
-At the 2008 Beijing Olympics, his squad won seven out of 10 gold medals available in track cycling, and they matched the achievement at the London Olympics four years later.
+When Sir Dave Brailsford became Performance Director of British Cycling in 2002, the team had almost no record of success.
+In its 76-year history, British cycling had only won a single gold medal.
+This quickly changed under Sir Dave’s leadership, when his squad won seven out of ten gold medals in track cycling at the 2008 Beijing Olympics.
+Four years later at the London Olympics, the results were similarly impressive.

 “The whole principle came from the idea that if you broke down everything you could think of that goes into riding a bike, and then improved it by 1%, you will get a significant increase when you put them all together.”

-In 2009, highschool teacher Stephen Morris uploaded a video to Youtube that demonstrated the domino effect.
+High school teacher Stephen Morris uploaded a YouTube video in 2009, demonstrating the domino effect.
 He explains the physics of how pushing over a 5mm high domino can eventually topple a piece that is over a metre tall and weighs more than 45kg.
-That is incredible!
-What if we just made one tiny change in our food habits?
-It may just domino into a major change in our health.
+That could be you in your life!

 Are you ready to change just ONE thing in your food habits?
 This small change could lead to a massive change in your day to day life.
 Something you think would never be possible.
 Are you ready?
 For more inspiration, click here.

 Join us locally!